-"Never read the comments," a friend whose name routinely gains mention in both online and print media once said to me.
+"Never read the comments," a friend of mine whose name routinely gains mention in both online and print media once said to me.

 "How come?"
 I asked.